 Annuals require frequent watering and fertilizing as well as pruning to keep the plants blooming.
 Choose a few varieties and use these flowering plants sparingly throughout your landscape to limit care time.

 Use Xeriscaping Practices

 Xeriscape gardening refers to the creation of gardens that offer both low maintenance and water conservation.
 These gardens contain plants such as ornamental grasses, ground covers and sun-tolerant flowering perennials.
-Certain types of junipers, pines and spruces offer vibrant green additions to your simple landscape design while still adhering to the concept of xeriscaping.
+Certain types of junipers (Juniperus spp.), pines (Pinus spp.) and spruces (Picea spp.) offer vibrant green additions to your simple landscape design while still adhering to the concept of xeriscaping.